LTV Syllabus

 - Jens-Fabian Goetzmann | You Can’t A/B Test Your Way to Greatness

 In this exercise, your job is not only to evaluate your classmate’s planned experiments (i.e., process quality) but also their overall business model (i.e., idea quality).
-The assigned reading will help prime your thinking on the latter.
+The BME instructions will provide the rubric and the blog post from Goetzman will help prime your thinking on the latter.
+See you in the Hives!

 MODULE 4: THE STARTUP ORGANIZATION